sapphirepp/sapphirepp/doc/pages/examples/gyro-motion-f0.md

 "PhysicalProperties" class.
 We need the magnetic field strength $B_0$, and the initial spread of the distribution function $\sigma$.
-The mass $m$, charge $q$ and velocity/gamma factor $\gamma$ of the particles are already implemented as runtime parameters in the class @vfpref{VFPSolverControl}.
+The mass $m$, charge $q$ and velocity/gamma factor $\gamma$ of the particles are already implemented as runtime parameters in the class @vfpref{VFPParameters}.
 Notice, that instead of $B_0$ we use $\frac{B_0}{2 \pi}$ as an input parameter.
 This is, so that `Final time = gamma` corresponds to one full gyroperiod $T_g$ (for $m = q = c =1$).